-The acquisition increased the total assets of the Fresenius Group by $\in$ 3.5 billion.
-The identifiable intangible assets acquired in an amount of US\$ 542 million ( $\in$ 389 million) mainly comprise product rights and have an average useful life of 20 years.
-The capitalized goodwill in an amount of US\$ 3.7 billion ( $\in$ 2.6 billion) is not deductible for tax purposes.
+The acquisition increased the total assets of the Fresenius Group by \in 3.7 billion.
+The identifiable intangible assets acquired in an amount of US\$ 908 million (\in 644 million) mainly comprise product rights and in-project R&D. The product rights have an average useful life of 20 years.
+The capitalized goodwill in an amount of US\$ 3.8 billion (\in 2.7 billion) is not deductible for tax purposes.